 - Exposure to experiences of stigmatisation, discrimination, bullying, and social isolation in various contexts.
-The 2019 Writing Themselves in 4 national survey, for example, found that almost two-thirds (60.2%) of LGBTQA+ young people reported feeling unsafe or uncomfortable in the prior 12 months, while in secondary school settings, compared to two-fifths of participants at full-time work (40.3%), and roughly one-third of participants at a TAFE (29.2%) or university (29.2%).205 - Constraints on their avenues for seeking mental health support due to the limitations of services offered by educational providers, in combination with financial or family barriers faced by the general population of young people.
-The 2021 Australian Youth Barometer survey, for example, found that LGBTQ+ respondents were 71% more likely to have sought but not received mental health support, when compared with their
+The 2019 Writing Themselves in 4 national survey, for example, found that almost two-thirds (60.2%) of LGBTQA+ young people reported feeling unsafe or uncomfortable in the prior 12 months, while in secondary school settings, compared to two-fifths of participants at full-time work (40.3%), and roughly one-third of participants at a TAFE (29.2%) or university (29.2%). - Constraints on their avenues for seeking mental health support due to the limitations of services offered by educational providers, in combination with financial or family barriers faced by the general population of young people.
+The 2021 Australian Youth Barometer survey, for example, found that LGBTQ+ respondents were 71% more likely to have sought but not received mental health support, when compared with their peers.
+They were also 27% less likely than their peers to be satisfied with health and mental health support provided by their education institutions, and less likely to seek support in their immediate home environment.

-201 Anthony Lyons, Beatrice Alba, Andrea Waling, Victor Minichiello, Mark Hughes, Catherine Barrett, Karen Fredriksen-Goldsen, Teresa Savage, and Samantha Edmonds, "Assessing the Combined Effect of Ageism and Sexuality-Related Stigma on the Mental Health and Wellbeing of Older Lesbian and Gay Adults," Ageing & Mental Health 26, no. 7 (2022): 1460-1469.
+&lt;sup>201 Anthony Lyons, Beatrice Alba, Andrea Waling, Victor Minichiello, Mark Hughes, Catherine Barrett, Karen Fredriksen-Goldsen, Teresa Savage, and Samantha Edmonds, "Assessing the Combined Effect of Ageism and Sexuality-Related Stigma on the Mental Health and Wellbeing of Older Lesbian and Gay Adults," Ageing & Mental Health 26, no. 7 (2022): 1460-1469.

-202 Kneale, Dylan., Henley, Josie., Thomas, James., and French, Robert.
+&lt;sup>202 Kneale, Dylan., Henley, Josie., Thomas, James., and French, Robert.
 "Inequalities in Older LGBT People's Health and Care Needs in the United Kingdom: A Systematic Scoping Review."
 Ageing and Society 41 (2021): 504.

-203 Francesca Mongelli, Daniela Perrone, Jessica Balducci, Andrea Sacchetti, Silvia Ferrari, Giorgio Mettai, and Gian Galeazzi, "Minority Stress and Mental Health Among LGBT Populations: An Update on the Evidence," Minerva Psichiatrica 60, no. 1 (2019): 31.
+&lt;sup>203 Francesca Mongelli, Daniela Perrone, Jessica Balducci, Andrea Sacchetti, Silvia Ferrari, Giorgio Mettai, and Gian Galeazzi, "Minority Stress and Mental Health Among LGBT Populations: An Update on the Evidence," Minerva Psichiatrica 60, no. 1 (2019): 31.

-204 Ruby Grant and Briohny Walker, "Older Lesbians' Experiences of Ageing in Place in Rural Tasmania, Australia: An Exploratory Qualitative Investigation," Health Soc Care Community 28, no. 6 (2020): 2199-2207.
+&lt;sup>204 Ruby Grant and Briohny Walker, "Older Lesbians' Experiences of Ageing in Place in Rural Tasmania, Australia: An Exploratory Qualitative Investigation," Health Soc Care Community 28, no. 6 (2020): 2199-2207.

-205 Adam Hill, Anthony Lyons, Jami Jones, Ivy McGowan, Marina Carman, Matthew Parsons, Jennifer Power, and Adam Bourne, Writing Themselves in 4: The Health and Wellbeing of LGBTQA+ Young People in Australia (February 2021), 15.
+&lt;sup>205 Adam Hill, Anthony Lyons, Jami Jones, Ivy McGowan, Marina Carman, Matthew Parsons, Jennifer Power, and Adam Bourne, Writing Themselves in 4: The Health and Wellbeing of LGBTQA+ Young People in Australia (February 2021), 15.